SonaliKayal/Customer-Behavior-Analysis/README.md

 💡 Business Recommendations:-

-Based on Page 1 Insights:
+Based on Page 1 Insights:=

 Promote Top Categories: Increase marketing focus on Clothing and Accessories, which generate highest revenue and repurchase rates